luigidamico100/luigidamico100/README.md

 Here are some ideas to get you started:
 -->
 - Machine learning & Robotics engineer          🧑🏻‍💻👾
-- Hungry for culture                            🤤📚😋
+- Hungry for knowledge                          🤤📚😋
 - Currently working as AI engineer researcher   🧐🔬

 <!--